Aliases for HTR5A Gene

 The neurotransmitter serotonin (5-hydroxytryptamine, 5-HT) has been implicated in a wide range of psychiatric conditions and also has vasoconstrictive and vasodilatory effects.
 The gene described in this record is a member of 5-hydroxytryptamine (serotonin) receptor family and encodes a multi-pass membrane protein that functions as a receptor for 5-hydroxytryptamine and couples to G-proteins.
 This protein has been shown to function in part through the regulation of intracellular Ca2+ mobilization. [provided by RefSeq, Jul 2008]

 GeneCards Summary for HTR5A Gene

-HTR5A (5-Hydroxytryptamine (Serotonin) Receptor 5A, G Protein-Coupled) is a Protein Coding gene.
-Diseases associated with HTR5A include autistic disorder.
-Among its related pathways are Signaling by GPCR and CREB Pathway.
-GO annotations related to this gene include serotonin receptor activity.
+HTR5A (5-Hydroxytryptamine Receptor 5A) is a Protein Coding gene.
+Diseases associated with HTR5A include Attention Deficit-Hyperactivity Disorder and Schizophrenia.
+Among its related pathways are Signaling by GPCR and Monoamine GPCRs.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and G protein-coupled serotonin receptor activity.
 An important paralog of this gene is HTR1F.